Ways to stop thinking about the narcissist.

 What’s the reality of staying or going back to them?

-Think about if you stay, or go back, what it’ll be like in six months, one year, the pattern keeps cycling, you’ve already been around it before.
-Start giving yourself a better future by thinking about how happy you will be, everything you can do, without having the ex to answer too.
+Think about if you stay, or go back, what it’ll be like in six months or one year.
+The pattern keeps cycling.
+You’ve already been around it before.
+Start giving yourself a better future by thinking about how happy you will be and everything you can do without having the ex to answer to.

 Remember, you don’t really love them.
 Even if you thought you did.

 Obsession, trauma bonding and attachment to anyone are not love.
 It’s intense.
 It’s mistaken for love.
 You think it’s love.
 It’s not love.
 It is those chemicals your body has released because of those highs and lows.
 It’s not love.
 Are those highs really worth the lows and the doubts?